BrycensRanch/plugin-publish/README.md

 [![GitHub license](https://img.shields.io/github/license/BrycensRanch/plugin-publish.svg?cacheSeconds=36000)](https://github.com/BrycensRanch/plugin-publish#readme)
 [![CodeCov](https://codecov.io/gh/BrycensRanch/plugin-publish/branch/master/graph/badge.svg?token=gBszno95Jm)](https://codecov.io/gh/BrycensRanch/plugin-publish)

-This action helps you upload assets of your Minecraft mods & plugins to GitHub Releases, Modrinth, CurseForge, Polymart, MCM, and hopefully Hangar soon.
+This action helps you upload assets of your Minecraft mods & plugins to GitHub Releases, Modrinth, CurseForge, Polymart, and hopefully Hangar soon.
 This is a fork of mc-publish, with it losing it's cross platform functionality and adding the ability to automatically publish plugins to their respective platorms and it converts your Markdown to BBCode when necessary.
-(Spigot support is not planned due to scraping or automations being a violation of their stupid tos)
+(Spigot & MCM support is not planned due to scraping or automations being a violation of their stupid tos and their REST APIs don't support it)

+Keep in mind, I couldn't find any example of uploading a resource update to MCM when I looked through the source code of their various API wrappers, so.

 Some plugin platforms do not have functionatlity to upload assets/updates to their platform.
 So, we act like a regular user and upload it ourselves.
 Websites don't like robots, so, we'll sometimes have to use captcha services such as [2captcha](https://2captcha.com), [Captcha AI](https://captchaai.com), [TrueCaptcha](https://truecaptcha.org)